History of Rowdy Tellez in Timeline

 Rowdy Tellez

 Rowdy Tellez is an American professional baseball first baseman currently playing for the Seattle Mariners in MLB.
-He previously played for the Toronto Blue Jays, Milwaukee Brewers, and Pittsburgh Pirates.
-Tellez has also played for the Mexico national baseball team, showcasing his talent on an international stage.
+Prior to joining the Mariners, he played for the Toronto Blue Jays, Milwaukee Brewers, and Pittsburgh Pirates.
+Tellez has also represented the Mexico national baseball team in international competition.
+His career primarily focuses on his role as a first baseman in Major League Baseball.

-In 2018, Tellez made his major league debut, and is the only player since 1913 to hit seven doubles in his first seven major league games.
+Since 1913, Tellez is the only player to hit seven doubles in his first seven major league games.

-Tellez became the first player since 1920 to debut with three consecutive doubles.
+Tellez was the first player since 1920 to debut with three consecutive doubles.

 Tellez was the first American League rookie since Joe DiMaggio in 1936 to hit six doubles in a three-game span.